margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It brings an interesting feeling, a new perception, a beautiful insight to look at the green leaves on a tree with the sun shining through the lens of the Spanish language, and the Spanish culture while listening to Spanish music.

 ## EVERFI, Book ##
-With EVERFI, to commit to the team, I remember appreciating the opportunity to work with an older male in engineering and drawing from qualities and experiences in rowing and "I Believe" to commit to the team while loving my supervisors better.
+With EVERFI, to commit to the team, I remember appreciating the opportunity to work with an older man in engineering and drawing from qualities and experiences in rowing and "I Believe" to commit to the team while loving my supervisors better.
 I really appreciated the spirit of compassion, innovation, curiosity, commitment, persistence, and eagerness expressed throughout the business.
 It was cool to work in overlapping spheres, and learn about the different cultures expressed in the country, understand the relationship between technology and Black History.
 I really appreciated feeling a sense of community unfold around, and I remember loving developing healthier friendships, seeing people overcome through faith, and seeing family members that influenced the business.
+I remember witnessing the faith of colleagues that helped them to overcome challenges and that helped them to stay inspired.

 ## The Collective ##
 We are all one of the same.
 We are all made with the same blood.